Guidelines for Pilots

 - IMPORTANT!!
 ALWAYS CLEAN YOUR CRATES AND PLANE SEATS AFTER EACH TRANSPORT.
 Puppies are very susceptible to Parvo virus.
 Please take the time to read about Parvo virus (web link below) and the steps needed to protect the animals you transport and your own animals.
 Talk with your personal vet and investigate other possible transmittable diseases and how to prevent them. https://vetmedicine.about.com/cs/dognz/a/parvodog.htm

-We would love to hear about your successful transports – post your story on the “Success Stories” forum or send us details about the trip to [EMAIL] for an opportunity to have your story posted on our homepage!
-Please note that any materials you submit to us, including photographs, will become the property of Pilots N Paws, and we have the right to make (non-substantive) edits to your submissions as necessary.
+We would love to hear about your successful transports – so send us details about the trip such as a title, short story, and a few photos as attachments to our email for an opportunity to have your story posted!
+Please note that any materials you submit to us, including photographs, will become the property of Pilots N Paws, and may not be used in any form by any other person or organization without the express written permission of Pilots N Paws.
+Further, Pilots N Paws reserves the right to make edits to your submissions as deemed necessary.

 DISCLAIMER: The views and comments entered in these forums are personal and are not those of Pilots N Paws.
 Rescue flights are the responsibility of the sending and receiving parties and pilots.
 Pilots N Paws is only an electronic meeting place for those seeking to make arrangements for rescue flights.
 Pilots N Paws does not arrange for rescue flights, coordinate transports and/or rescue animals.
 Pilots volunteer their time and aircraft to the sending and receiving parties, not to Pilots N Paws.
 Pilots N Paws is not responsible or liable for the conduct of any pilots or flights.
 Compliance with applicable law and the conduct of flights are the responsibility and liability of the sending and receiving parties and pilots.